arthur-vilela/PP3-battlefield/README.md

 - The function `time.sleep()` was found and explained in this [Code Institute](https://codeinstitute.net/global/blog/how-to-wait-in-python/) post

-## Reminders

-- Your code must be placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly

 ## Deployment

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: